-The name for the blog came from my fascination as a child with the “penny falls” machines you see in seaside amusement arcades.
+For those of you interested in such things, the original title of the blog (Just one more ten pence piece …) came from my fascination as a child with the “penny falls” machines you see in seaside amusement arcades.
 Putting just one more coin in is, of course, bound to result in huge wealth, as there are so many of them hanging over the edge just waiting to be pushed off.
-This image re-appeared in my thoughts a few years ago when I started working with salespeople.
-The best ones are ever so slightly over-optimistic most of the time, but they do know when to stop.
-The not so good ones just keep on pumping the ten pence pieces in …

 Thanks for visiting and I hope you enjoy what you find here.